 events.track() — you get autocomplete and protection against name typos.

-The nine helpers
+The ten helpers

 signedUp